sap-tutorials/Tutorials/tutorials/haas-dm-access-cross-container-schema/haas-dm-access-cross-container-schema.md

 ---

 ## Prerequisites
- - You have access to the database and SAP Cloud Platform Cockpit
+ - You have access to the database and SAP Cloud Platform cockpit.
- - You have created a Multi-Target Application with a database module [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-create-db-mta.html)
+ - You have created a multi-target application with a database module [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-create-db-mta.html).
- - Optionally, you have created a remote source [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html)
+ - Optionally, you have created a remote source [as explained in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html).

 ## Details
 ### You will learn